Advice on hardwood decking

-While there is demand for various timber imports, Kwila still remains a Kiwi favourite.
+While there is demand for various timber imports, kwila still remains a Kiwi favourite.

 He mentioned it had been under a year since he used a water-based sealer, and will most likely water blast it off to re-do it with an oil-based sealer for a better finish.

-Matthew Taylor of G&M Building Services says when it comes to Kwila or Pine, he would choose Pine all the way.
+Matthew Taylor of G&M Building Services says when it comes to kwila or pine, he would choose pine all the way.

-“Deck repairs are more common than new builds, and after a good water blast and a quality stain, it looks brand new.”
+“After a good water blast and a quality stain, it looks brand new.”